Miguel Besana: 2023

 In early 2023, Besana competed at the Cottbus World Cup where he finished eighth on vault.
 At the 2023 Southeast Asian Games Besana once again helped the Philippines win silver.
-Individually he won gold on vault.
+Individually, he won gold on vault.
 In June Besana competed at the 2023 Asian Championships where he helped the Philippines finish seventh as a team and individually he finished twenty-third in the all-around and qualified to the vault final.
-During the vault final he finished eighth.
+During the vault final, he finished eighth.

 Although Besana had qualified as an individual to compete at the 2023 World Championships, he opted instead to compete at the postponed 2022 Asian Games.
 While there, he only competed on vault where he finished tenth during qualifications and was the second reserve for the final.

 2024

 Besana competed at the Doha World Cup but finished nineteenth on vault during qualifications and did not advance to the final.
 In April, he competed at the 2024 Pacific Rim Championships.
-While there, he helped the Philippines finish sixth as a team and individually he finished eighth in the all-around and qualified to the floor exercise, pommel horse, vault, and horizontal bar event finals.
+While there, he helped the Philippines finish sixth as a team and individually he finished eighth in the all-around and qualified for the floor exercise, pommel horse, vault, and horizontal bar event finals.
 During event finals, he won bronze on vault.